IMG_4371.jpeg

 New York has also been CKF’s longest-running marathon race opportunity, and we are honored to head to the Big Apple each year with a team of racers to raise awareness and funds.

-This year’s team is full; however, we are compiling a waitlist in case a spot becomes available.
+This year’s team is full.
+If you would like to join the waitlist in case a spot becomes available, click the button below.

 Sponsor Our CKF Run Team!